neuralmagic/deepsparse/tutorial/README.md

 ![img.png](images/img_1.png)

 Visit `localhost:3000` to launch Grafana.
 Log in with the default username (`admin`) and password (`admin`).
 Setup the Prometheus data source (`Add your first data source` -> `Prometheus`).

 Now you should be ready to create/import your dashboard.
-If you decide to import the dashboard, either upload `grafana/dashboard.json` or paste its contents using Grafanas `import` functionality.
+If you decide to import the dashboard, either upload `grafana/dashboard.json` or paste its contents using Grafana's `import` functionality.

 ![img.png](images/img_2.png)